Principles of Agile Version Control: From Object-oriented Design to Project-oriented Branching

 In this article, the authors explore translation of object-oriented design principles to codelines, branching, and promotion.
 In addition, they expand on the concept of moving from task-based development (TBD) to project-oriented branching (POB).

-Last month we looked at several principles of object-oriented design and tried to translate them, into principles of version-control for task-based development with workspaces, changes, and baselines.
-This month we extend our "translation" efforts from OOD principles to codelines, branching and promotion.
-The result is that we expand our scope from task-based development (TBD) to project-oriented branching (POB).
+Last month we looked at several principles of object-oriented design and tried to translate them into principles of version-control for task-based development with workspaces, changes, and baselines.
+This month we extend our translation efforts from OOD principles to codelines, branching, and promotion.
+The result is that we expand our scope from task-based development to project-oriented branching.

 Principles of Object-Oriented Design

-The principles of object-oriented design address the need to minimize the complexity and impact of change by minimizing dependencies through the use of loosely coupled and highly cohesive classes, interfaces, and packages.
-Classes, interfaces and packages are the logical containers of software functionality.
-These logical entitities are realized in "physical" containers of version control (configuration elements) in the form of files, libraries and components, and are as follows:
+The principles of object-oriented design (OOD) address the need to minimize the complexity and impact of change by minimizing dependencies through the use of loosely coupled and highly cohesive classes, interfaces, and packages.
+These are the logical containers of software functionality.
+These logical entities are realized in physical containers of version control (configuration elements) in the form of files, libraries, components, and are as follows:

 Principles of Class Design